ZhengdongWang/zhengdongwang.com/productivity.md

 > The usual way to avoid being taken by surprise by something is to be consciously aware of it.
 Back when life was more precarious, people used to be aware of death to a degree that would now seem a bit morbid.
 I'm not sure why, but it doesn't seem the right answer to be constantly reminding oneself of the grim reaper hovering at everyone's shoulder.
 Perhaps a better solution is to look at the problem from the other end.
 Cultivate a habit of impatience about the things you most want to do.
 Don't wait before climbing that mountain or writing that book or visiting your mother.
 You don't need to be constantly reminding yourself why you shouldn't wait.
 Just don't wait.

+{{ rubin }}

+> The only art the world gets to enjoy is from creators who’ve overcome these hurdles and released their work.
+Perhaps still greater artists existed than the ones we know, but they were never able to make this leap.

+> Releasing a work into the world becomes easier when we remember that each piece can never be a total reflection of us, only a reflection of who we are in this moment.

 {{ zhang }}

 > OR EVEN GOOD OR EVEN OKAY